 Campari made the most of the Negroni’s new status and declared 2011 to be ‘The Year of the Negroni’.
 And, there’s now even a worldwide Negroni week!

-This annual celebration begun in 2013 with 100 participating venues and now has 6,000 venues joining in around the world.
+This annual Negroni celebration began in 2013 with 100 participating venues and now has 6,000 venues joining in around the world.
 This year it takes place from June 5-11, learn more about it.

 Recipe: for the perfect Negroni

-- 30ml good quality gin (perhaps one with sweeter botanicals to contrast with the bitter flavors)
+- Gin, possibly a good quality one, 30 ml (perhaps one with sweeter botanicals to contrast with the bitter flavors)

 What is Campari?

 Campari was created back in 1860 by Gaspari Campari.
-The exact recipe is still a closely guarded secret but this unique tasting digestif gets it flavour from herbs and fruit being infused in alcohol and water.
-The fruits are thought to be bitter orange, and rhubarb but no one knows the mixture of herbs, well no one other than the company director!
+The exact recipe is still a closely guarded secret but this unique tasting digestif gets its flavor from herbs and fruit being infused in alcohol and water.
+The fruits are thought to be bitter orange and rhubarb but no one knows the mixture of herbs, well no one other than the company director!

-The first first production plant was opened in Sesto San Giovanni, near Milan, in 1904.
-Today it is sold in 190 different countries with its main markets being Germany, Brazil and France.
+The first production plant started in Sesto San Giovanni, near Milan, in 1904.
+Today it is sold in 190 different countries with its main markets being Germany, Brazil, and France.

 Americano: Think Negroni without the gin.
 One part Campari, one part vermouth with a splash of soda water.